onnx/onnx/docs/OnnxReleases.md

 ## Preparation

 * Install Twine, a utility tool to interact with PyPI.
 Do  - ``pip install twine``
 * Get hold of the username and password for the ‘onnx’ PyPI account.
-Release manager should get onnx pypi account credentials from steering committee or from previous release manager.
+Release manager should get onnx PyPI account credentials from steering committee or from previous release manager.
 * Pick a release tag (v.1.X.X) for the new release through mutual consent – Slack channel for Releases (https://lfaifoundation.slack.com/archives/C018VGGJUGK)
 * Prepare a change log for the release –
     * ``git log --pretty=format:"%h - %s" <tag of the previous release>...<new tag>``